Rory McIlroy off the pace after error-strewn first round at US PGA Championship

 Scheffler and Schauffele both blamed mud on their ball for pulling their second shots into the water on the 16th, but Scheffler battled back to record a two-under-par 69, while Schauffele returned a 72.

-Donald, who is ranked 871st in the world and only received an invite due to his status as Ryder Cup captain, had rolled back the years with a bogey-free 67, while Fox and Smalley both made the most of their late entries into the event.
+Donald, who is ranked 871st in the world and only received an invite due to his status as Ryder Cup captain, had rolled back the years with his 67 – the only bogey-free round of the day – while Fox and Smalley both made the most of their late entries into the event.

 Fox secured his place in the field on Sunday by chipping in on the first play-off hole to win his first PGA Tour title in Myrtle Beach, while first alternate Smalley got in on Wednesday afternoon when Sahith Theegala withdrew due to injury.